pic

 Reclamation & Restoration of the Ahupua’a Communal Land System.
 Includes climate change and 4,099,840 acres of virtual commodities in carbon offsets, in addition to the creation of a sovereign wealth fund.

-2nd Vice President, Minister John Kealoha Garcia
+§101.8 Foreign Affairs | 2nd Vice President, Minister John Kealoha Garcia

-The Ministry determines and analyzes the facts relating to Citizens overseas interests, makes recommendations on policy and future action, and takes the necessary steps to carry out established policy.
+The Ministry determines and analyzes the facts relating to Citizens overseas interests, makes recommendations on policy, and takes necessary steps to carry out established policy, establish peace and friendship treaties and ratify nation to nation relations globally; speaks for the Nation in the United Nations and other international organizations in which the Nation participates.

-Minister Dr. Cimone Kamei
+§101.9 Health & Wellness | Minister Dr. Cimone Kamei

-Vice President, Minister, Brandon Makaawaawa
+§101.10 Housing | Vice President, Brandon Maka‘awa‘awa

 The Ministry of Housing is the principal National agency responsible for programs concerned with the Nation’s housing needs, fair housing opportunities, improvement, and development of the Nation’s communities.